dhis2-metadata/MAL_AGG/docs/mal_agg-v.2.0.0-design.md

 ## System Design Overview

-### Version update

-The version of the malaria package described in this design guide is an improved and more comprehensive adaptation of the package with version 1.2.1.
-Major changes to the new version of the package involve mostly the burden reduction dataset and the dashboards.
-The dataset was expanded to collect and analyze more information about testing and treatment activities (particularly with a focus on differentiating P. vivax and P. falciparum infections and treatments), and new data elements to report data on pregnant women (vs old sex/age category combination).
-The dashboards were divided in nine enumerated dashboards focusing on specific activities of malaria programs.
-Moreover, both the old and the new dashboards have a number of improved and new visualizations, and guidelines on suggestions for interpretation in the form of text boxes.
-Minor changes are spread thorughout the package and concern mostly improved naming and descriptions.
-Please refer to the downloadable [Diff File](resources/mal_agg_diff_1.2.1_2.0.0.xlsx) in order to have an overview of the differences between the two versions.

 ### Package Structure

 The malaria program consists of 3 different data sets that can be used at any given time based on the needs of the program: